sunxiaotianmg/Mapster/Config-location.md

 config.Apply(registers);
 ```

-`Apply` method also allow you to selectively pick from one or more `IRegister` rather than every `IRegister` in assembly.
+`Apply` method also allows you to selectively pick from one or more `IRegister` rather than every `IRegister` in assembly.

 ```csharp
 var register = new MockingRegister();